Timings reflect Canadian Eastern Time

 Manager, Water Management - Peñoles

-Optimising treatment works to treat 3million m3 of water
+Optimizing treatment works to treat 3million m3 of water

 Speaker